-You can get a smart lock up and running with just the device and your phone.
-However, some locks require an additional network module or an added subscription fee if you want to have all of the features the lock has to offer.
 If you want to use your compatible smart lock with Alexa or Google Assistant, you typically just need any Amazon Echo or Google Home speaker.
 You shouldn’t require a smart home Hub with most locks.

-- The best home security cameras for 2020
+- The best outdoor security cameras for 2023